Never Forgiveness

 As you read, try to recall a past sermon on any of the grace-exceptions in this article.
 Maybe you have heard one, but how about three or four?
 How would the average Christian who barely reads the Bible know of them?
 They probably don’t.
 In fact, the 3rd Grace-Exception Case in this writing has likely been unwittingly committed by a small but significant portion of the ‘real’ Christian population.
 Ignorance of the ‘law’ may be no excuse, but it still happens frequently.
 Are there other arguments explaining why a Christian wouldn’t commit a grace-exception?

 Rather than discussing arguments for and against Christians committing ‘grace-exceptions,’ let’s examine these eight cases so that the reader can be aware of them.
 As you read and discover, don’t worry about trying to remember which verse in what Bible version leads to something.
-There is a nice graphic at the end that sums everything up.
+There is a nice chart at the end that sums everything up.

 1st Grace-Exception Case